 The field of signatureAlgorithm contains a cryptographic algorithm identifier describing the algorithm applied for an electronic signature created by a certification authority on the certificate or trust service providers certificate.
-In the case of Certum, RSA algorithm, in combination with SHA-2 or SHA-1 (during a transitional period until 1 July 2018) cryptographic hash is used under the art.
-137 of the Act.
+In the case of Certum - RSA with SHA-2.

 The value of the field signatureValue is a result of execution of cryptographic hash function algorithm for all fields of a certificate or trust service provider certificate, described by the values of the certificate body (tbsCertificate fields) and encryption of the digest with a private key of the issuing authority.